 If you are in Istanbul and want to visit a Mosque, for free, go to the famous Blue Mosque, also known as Sultan Ahmed Mosque (often written as Sultanahmet on signs).
-Due to several prayer times during the day there are three big time blocks in which you can visit the Mosque, as a tourist.
+Due to several prayer times during the day, there are three big-time blocks in which you can visit the Mosque, as a tourist.
 I entered the Mosque from the southern part and already a few minutes after the official opening time there were some (~50) people standing in line.
 As the dress code to enter the Mosque is strict – no uncovered shoulders, no visible legs on both women and men – they provide you with dresses, head coverings and skirts.
-Also men with short shorts need to wear such skirts, just as women with dresses / skirts that aren’t long enough.
-During my visit I was wearing a long jeans and a T-Shirt and I covered both my head/hair and shoulders with an own scarf and it was no problem for me to enter the Blue Mosque in Istanbul with my own clothes.
+Also, men with short shorts need to wear such skirts, just as women with dresses/skirts that aren’t long enough.
+During my visit, I was wearing long jeans and a T-Shirt and I covered both my head/hair and shoulders with an own scarf and it was no problem for me to enter the Blue Mosque in Istanbul with my own clothes.
 After passing the issue for the skirts you go up some stairs and there you have to take your shoes off.
 Luckily (!!) you can keep your socks on, so just put your shoes inside the provided plastic bags and do not use two bags to cover up the shoes you’re still wearing.

 When visiting the Blue Mosque / Sultan Ahmed Mosque, make sure to keep silent as it’s still a spiritual place and stay respectful!
 If you are walking in with bare feet, there are possibilities outside to wash them with water and soap.